BWindey/DodonaCLI-C/libraries/Enrich/README.md

 > To avoid that your program will crash, test it first ;-)

+## How to use
+Run `make` inside the 'Enrich/' directory.
+This will produce `lib/libenrich.a`, which you can link to your own program.
+Don't forget to also `#include "enrich.h"` in some way.

 ## Limitations
 There are only a limited set of colours available to use.
 When you have some experience with these escape-characters,